tpitale/tpitale.github.io/_posts/2015-01-02-2014-retrospective.md

 ## Altogether Now ##

 What a year it has been!
-2014 was wonderful and terrible.
+2014 was wonderful and difficult.
 I am thankful for all the family and friends that helped make it possible, and who helped me get through those days that weren't as wonderful.
 I can't be anything but excited for 2015!